omeka/classic-enduser/docs/Technical/Translate_Omeka.md

 Translation Guidelines
 --------------------------------------------------------------
-Most of the strings to be translated in Omeka are straightforward and can be translated directly.
+Most of the strings to be translated in Omeka Classic are straightforward and can be translated directly.
 However, there are a few special cases that need to be treated with care.

 ### Placeholders
 Some strings contain text that looks like `%s` or `%1$s`.
 These odd-looking bits of text are called **placeholders**.
 Placeholders are used to allow Omeka to insert some changing piece of information, like the number of items in an Omeka site, into a translated string.